szte-wsn/szte-wsn/support/java/org/szte/wsn/CSVProcess/ReadMe.txt

 	Long value, determines the length of the average calculation in millisecundums, default is 900000

 timeType
-	String value???[start,end,middle], determines whether the starting, ending or middle of the time period should be displayed at the averages, default is start
+	String value [start,end,middle], determines whether the starting, ending or middle of the time period should be displayed at the averages, default is start

-If we have different structures in our data set, we can process them separatly.
+If we have different structures in our data set, we can process them separately.
 To do so we have to set some structure related parameters.
 After the global parameters we have to place structure keyword and the name of that structure.
 The parameters of the structure can follow this line.
-We can repeat it with every structure. eg.:structture sample1
+We can repeat it with every structure. eg.:structure data

 localColumn
-	Integer value, indicates the column of the local time TODO, default?? is 4
+	Integer value, indicates the column of the local time,  no default value, this is field is mandatory

 globalColumn
-	Integer value, indicates the column of the global time TODO, default?? is 5
+	Integer value, indicates the column of the global time,  no default value, this is field is mandatory

 dataColumns
-	List of Integer values separated by ',' ,shows which are the data columns TODO, default?? is "1,2,3,4"
+	List of Integer values separated by ',' ,shows which are the data columns, no default value, this is field is mandatory

-outputfile
+outputFileName
-	String value, path of the structure's output file, default is "global.csv"
+	String value, prefix of the structure's output file, default is "global"

+insertGlobal
+	Boolean value [true,false], determines whether we want to insert the global time column into the output file, default value is "true"

+avgOutputFileName
+	String value, the prefix of the output file of the averages, default is "avgfile"

+Every structure must be closed, by the endofstruct keyword.